nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **A**: When you use the app for the first time, it comes with sample inventory, and the bookkeeping will reflect the costs of the items inside this sample inventory.
 If you would like to start afresh, please use the `clear` command.

+**Q**: What's the difference between remove and delete?<br>
+**A**: `delete` is specifically for wrongly inputted item.
+Thus, when an item is deleted, the cost incurred will be retracted.
+Furthermore, the item will no longer be in the inventory.
+Contrast this with `remove` where the cost incurred won't be retracted and if there is no more stock, the count will be reflected as 0 (not deleted from inventory).
+This is slightly problematic if the user has already transacted/sold one or more of the wrongly inputted items or modified the items, thus it's one of the current limitations of the app.

 **Q**: I have edited the cost price of my item.
 Why isn't the change reflected in my total cost?<br>
 **A**: BogoBogo adds the cost of an item to the total cost only upon the addition of the item into the inventory.
 Any changes to cost price is assumed to be for future restocking of the item.<br>